Stochstic Sampling for Generative Diffusion Models: From Euler-Maruyama to Higher-Order Schemes: Introduction

 where $\nabla\log p_{t|0}\left(\Forward_t|\Forward_0\right)$ is the score of the conditional forward process $x_t|x_0$.
 Vincent et al. \cite{vincent2011connection} showed that the DSM objective is equivalent to minimizing the expected squared error with respect to the true score:

+The reverse-time SDE is not the only dynamics whose simulation produces samples from $\mathcal{P}_0$.
+As observed in \cite{song2020score}, the forward process \eqref{eq:RefernceSDE} shares its marginal distributions $p_t$ with the so-called \emph{probability flow ODE},

-With a score approximation at hand, we generate approximate samples from $\mathcal{P}_0$ by simulating the reverse-time SDE \cref{eq:ReferenceReverseSDE} from an initial Gaussian distribution, since the true terminal law $\mathcal{L}(x_T)$ is generally unavailable.
-As a result, diffusion models inherit three central sources of error: \begin{itemize} \item[(i)] an \emph{initialization error}, arising from starting the reverse process at a homogeneous Gaussian distribution $\mathcal{N}\left(0,\sigma^2I_d\right)$ instead of $\mathcal{L}\left(x_T\right)$, \item[(ii)] a \emph{score-matching error}, due to replacing the true score $s$ with a neural network approximation $s_\theta$, and \item[(iii)] a \emph{discretization error}, introduced by the numerical scheme used to simulate the reverse-time SDE \cref{eq:ReferenceReverseSDE}. \end{itemize} In this work, we provide a numerical analysis for general discretization methods applied to the SDEs used in generative diffusion models.
+which differs from \eqref{eq:ReferenceReverseSDE} in the factor $\tfrac12$ in front of the score term and, crucially, in the absence of the driving noise.
+With a score approximation at hand, we generate approximate samples from $\mathcal{P}_0$ by simulating any of the reverse-time dynamics \eqref{eq:ReferenceReverseSDE} or \eqref{eq:ProbabilityFlowODE}, via a discretization method, since the analytical solution is intractable due to the term $s_\theta$, and starting from an initial Gaussian distribution, since the true terminal law $\mathcal{L}(x_T)$ is generally unavailable.
+As a result, diffusion models inherit three central sources of error: \begin{itemize} \item[(i)] an \emph{initialization error}, arising from starting the reverse process at a homogeneous Gaussian distribution $\mathcal{N}\left(0,\sigma^2I_d\right)$ instead of $\mathcal{L}\left(x_T\right)$, \item[(ii)] a \emph{score-matching error}, due to replacing the true score $s$ with a neural network approximation $s_\theta$, and \item[(iii)] a \emph{discretization error}, introduced by the numerical scheme used to simulate the not explicitly solvable reverse-time dynamics. \end{itemize} In this work, we provide a numerical analysis for general discretization methods applied to the SDE \eqref{eq:ReferenceReverseSDE} used in generative diffusion models.
 We complement the theoretical analysis with extensive simulations on both toy examples and standard image-generation benchmarks.
-Beyond clarifying the behavior of existing solvers, our results also lead to practical parameter-selection guidelines, helping to identify where computational resources are best invested when designing new diffusion models.
+Beyond clarifying the behavior of existing solvers and introducing a novel solver with improved convergence, our results also lead to practical parameter-selection guidelines, helping to identify where computational resources are best invested when designing new diffusion models.